 To that I say great.
 Fantastic.
 Your brain isn’t misfiring.
 Your fight or flight response doesn’t get stuck in the on position.
 Wonderful.
 In truth, our brains are more powerful than any super computers.
 And sometimes our super computers fail.
 Yet you won’t believe that those very same super computers that invented geometry and theoretical physics can go through a traumatic experience, trigger a predisposition, misfire, and cause depression or anxiety, or that something other than war can cause PTSD.
-Just like bad habits can trigger heart disease, so too trauma can trigger mental illness.
+Just like bad habits can trigger heart disease, trauma can trigger mental illness.
 Something turned that switch on for me, and not for you.
 That’s all.

 Mental illness is even more complicated than we know.
 We are learning more and more every day.
 It’s real, it’s complicated, and it’s not a matter of simply “being weak.”
 This theory states that neurogenesis, or the creation of neurons, helps cure depression.
 It says that the reason SSRI’s work might not be due to raising serotonin levels, but rather in promoting neuron growth!
 Or this study that shows how stress in your environment can lead to inflammation in your body, which can lead to brain changes and the development of mental illness.